khrynczenko/blog/content/about.md

 with C++ and Python and I try to get into Rust and Haskell.
 Rust because I just find it so robust and practical, and Haskell just because it feels cool.

+In my free-time I enjoy boxing, reading books, playing board games with family and friends, and playing StarCraft 2.

 You can find more about me on my LinkedIn and GitHub pages.
 [Github](https://github.com/khrynczenko)
 [LinkedIn](https://www.linkedin.com/in/krzysztof-hrynczenko/)